vexip-ui/vexip-ui/docs/guides/setup/desc.en-US.md

 Vexip UI provides a series of out-of-the-box components.

-This library is using base on vue 3.0 with only using composition api, and design and code components in the traditional way by Vue possible, fully TypeScript.
+This library is using base on vue 3.0 with only using **composition api**, and design and code components in the traditional way by Vue possible, fully **TypeScript** (not AnyScript).

+Almost all the **default value of props** for each component can be quickly modified by configuration (except value and options props), for easy customization.

-Currently more then 60 components, many you can see everywhere and a few may bright your eyes.
+Currently more then **70** components, many you can see everywhere and a few may bright your eyes.

 ## Features

 - Not less components and functions for website development, hoping may improve efficiency
 - Vue3 components of out-of-the-box (may not help if you still using Vue2)
-- Intuitive design, directly to write code, no equivocate
+- Configurable **default value of props** for easy customization
 - entirely using the composition api, the performance and extensibility should be good

 ## Environment